vpaulino/protobuf-abstractions/README.md

 [![Build Status](https://api.travis-ci.org/vpaulino/protobuf-abstractions.svg?branch=master)](https://travis-ci.org/vpaulino/protobuf-abstractions)

-# protobuf-abstractions
-a set of funcionalities to deal with proto serialization

 # Protobuf-Abstractions

-This is a set of classes that abstract the usage of protobuf funcionalities.
-This library makes available those funcionalities in two flavors:
+This is a set of classes and interfaces that abstract the usage of protobuf funcionalities.

+# Requirements

+* .NetStandard >= 2.0
+* .Net >= 4.5.1
+* protobuf-net >=2.3.7

+# Serialization.Proto.Schemas

+This library makes available a set of functionalities to generate proto schema from .NET Types.
+The set of funcionalities comes in two flavors:

 1. Object Oriented
 2. Fluent API

-## Object Oriented
+## Entities

-The set of entities that make this flavour available is the one presented in picture 1 that belong to namespace Protobuf.Schemas.
+The set of entities available is the one presented in picture 1 that belong to namespace Serialization.Proto.Schemas.

+![UML_OO](https://go.gliffy.com/go/share/image/srk6lentbt23cfw41y9e.png?utm_medium=live-embed&utm_source=custom)

+### BuilderSettings

+This class is responsible to parameterize the Builder execution.

+### BuilderRule

+This class represents a rule that as a Type to be evaluated using is Predicate during a build of a schema.

+### ITransformer

+This interface represents a contract to transform proto schemas of a certain type.
+There are two properties in the BuilderSettings that allows the programmer to register their own Transformers.

 ### ProtobuffSchemaRender

-This class is responsable to generate the proto schema string from a know type or parse from a type just the headers or the messages generated from that type.
+This class is responsible to generate the proto schema string from a know type or parse from a type just the headers or the messages generated from that type.

 ### ProtobufSchemaBuilder

-This class is responsable to generate an entire proto schema representation  from an assembly or set of known types and return it in a string.
+This class is responsible to generate an entire proto schema representation  from an assembly or set of known types and return it in a string.

-![UML_OO](https://go.gliffy.com/go/share/image/srk6lentbt23cfw41y9e.png?utm_medium=live-embed&utm_source=custom)

-### Usage
+### Samples

 ````
 // renders the proto schema in version 2